NO LICENCE NEEDED FOR PAID TOUR GUIDE BUSINESS IN JAPAN (ANY LONGER!)

 Did you know...

-It is not well known to many but in Japan you need a licence to get paid to conduct a tour for foreigners today (if you do not get paid, it has been okay without licence.).
+It is not well known to many but in Japan you need a license to get paid to conduct a tour for foreigners today (if you do not get paid, it has been okay without license.).

-The licence is called "通訳案内士 / Tsuyaku Annai shi meaning Translation Guide Master" where you will get penalized for 500,000JPY (around 5000USD)or less if violating this law.
+The license is called "通訳案内士 / Tsuyaku Annai shi meaning (National Certified Tour Guides/Translation Guide Master)" where you will get penalized for 500,000JPY (around 4000USD)or less if violating this law.

 To get qualified, you need to pass the tests in language (you choose one out of 10 languages: English, French, Spanish, German, Chinese, Italian, Portuguese, Russian, Korean and Thai), geography, history, culture, industry and politics.
 (You can apply to take the test from this link )